Aashishsharma/Learnings/React/React-advanced.md

 ## Index
 1. Code splitting and lazy loading
-2. Context
+2. Context - managing theme, locale, data cache
-3. Error boundaries
+3. Error boundaries -
-4. Refs and Doms
+4. Refs and Doms - alternate way to alter child component apart from props (managing focus / uncontrolled elements)
 5. Fragment
-6. HOC
+6. HOC - reuse logic, takes and returns a component, not part of the React API,they are a pattern that emerges from React’s compositional nature. (e.g. logging, security, commentpost/blogpost, loading UI for all components)
-7. Performance optimization
+7. Performance optimization - keys, profilier-api, shouldcompupdate/pure-coponent, React.memo
-8. Portals
+8. Portals - render child outside of parent (tooltips)
-9. Render Props
+9. Render Props - reuse code - props passed to child are functions which retrun react elem/component
-10. Static type checking and Strict mode
+10. Static type checking and Strict mode - typescript or flow, use TS template while npx create
-11. Proptypes
+11. Proptypes - basic prope types checking
-12. Uncontrolled compomnents
+12. Uncontrolled compomnents - use refs
-13. React Router
+13. React Router - link(to), route(path/component), switch(route), browser-route for historys

 ## CODE SPLITTING
 Bundling is great, but as your app grows, your bundle will grow too.